Pillar 1 of 4 – Answer Engine Optimization (AEO) Agency Strategy: Expanding Pillar 1 of the The 4-Pillar Plan for 2026

 The non-dev fix: Link your best stuff like you mean it

 Pick your most important “answer” page (a service page or cornerstone blog post).
-Then:
+Then open 3 relevant posts on your site and add a natural, contextual internal link back to that key page.

 The Big-Impact Checklist (Do This This Week)

-Before you hire anyone, do these three things:
+Before you hire anyone, knock out these three foundational steps:

 When to Call a Pro